Skip to main content

 Let’s be honest, most of us are guilty of this at some point in our lives, taking on more work than we can handle and feeling buried beneath each encroaching deadline.
 But this is particularly dangerous when we are using our workload as a means of escaping something in our personal lives, such as a recent emotional trauma.
 In fact, using overwork to cope with trauma can lead to a significantly reduced quality of life, including impaired physical and mental health, neglecting personal hygiene, and strained relationships.

 However, to be clear, diving into work as a way to cope with trauma can be a healthy coping mechanism.
 It provides structure, a sense of purpose, and a sense of accomplishment, all of which are important for healthy self-esteem and overall mental well-being.
 Overwork, however, is different.
 Overworking involves excessive work hours and constant preoccupation with work, leading to neglect of other aspects of life and burnout.
-For the remainder of this blog, I will be referring to the use of overwork as a coping mechanism after trauma.
+For the remainder of this blog, I will be referring to the use of overworking as a coping mechanism after trauma.

 The Illusion of Control